Anthony Hill Jr.

 Summary

-Anthony Hill Jr. (21 years old) is a linebacker who has played his entire college career at Texas with no transfers.
-In 2025, Hill started throughout the season and recorded 96 total tackles, 16.0 tackles for loss, and 8.0 sacks, earning him First-Team All-SEC honors and All-America consideration, building on Freshman All-America recognition earlier in his career.
+Anthony Hill Jr. (21 years old) is an instinctive, dowhnill linebacker who has played his entire college career at Texas with no transfers.
+In 2025, Hill started throughout the season and recorded 70 total tackles, 7.0 tackles for loss, 4.0 sacks, and 2.0 interceptions earning him First-Team All-SEC honors and All-America consideration, building on Freshman All-America recognition earlier in his career.
+Before becoming a star linebacker at Texas, Hill was a dominant running back at Ryan High School in Denton, TX where he rushed for over 300 yards and 11 touchdowns on limited carries as a senior.
+Scouts often attribute his elite "gap-shooting" ability to this background; he understands running lanes from the perspective of the ball carrier, allowing him to anticipate where a runner is heading before they even make their cut.
 Hill has a reputation for being a student of the game and is widely viewed as a high-motor, instinctive defender whose leadership presence and competitive edge consistently draw praise from coaches, with no publicly reported significant off-field incidents.
 Teammates frequently highlight his preparation habits and sideline-to-sideline range as indicators of his maturity and defensive command.
 From an injury standpoint, Hill has been mostly durable throughout his career but did sustain a broken hand (boxer’s fracture) that he suffered in November 2025 vs. Georgia causing him to miss some time

 Strengths